The date and time range selected for a report helps to limit data and focus on what you want.

 The time zone selector is part of the date picker for reporting.
 You have the option to select your preferred time zone, which becomes your default time zone view for that report going forward.

-Data granularity depends on the date range you select for a report, and underlying data source.
+Data presentation granularity depends on the date range you select for a report, and the data collection granularity of the underlying data source.

 Smaller date ranges render more granular data.

-Certain reports have specific granularity and data availability.
-For example, the SureRoute report is a near-real-time report that displays data for the last ten days only.
+Certain reports have specific data collection granularity and data availability.
+For example, certain near-real-time reports can show data from a short time period only.
 Exceptions like this are called out in the help for those reports.